 Qualifying as a Child or Adult Dependent

-In 2017, a qualifying child is under age 17 at the end of the year, and is either your own child, whether natural or adopted, or a stepchild or foster child.
-A qualifying adult who is not a relative is someone who lived with you for all of 2017, did not earn more than $4,050 in gross income, and whom you provided more than half of support.
+For tax purposes in 2017 and 2018, a qualifying child is under age 17 at the end of the year, and is either your own child, whether natural or adopted, or a stepchild or foster child.
+A qualifying adult who is not a relative is someone who lived with you for the entirety of the year, did not earn more than $4,050 in gross income, and for whom you provided more than half of support.
 For relatives, a qualifying adult meets the same income and support restrictions, but does not have to live with you for all of the year.
 If more than one person provides support to an adult dependent, you must decide among yourselves who claims the dependent on the tax return.
 Multiple parties cannot claim the same dependent.

 When you claim a dependent, the IRS gives you credit for that dependent automatically and no one else can claim that person as a dependent for the year.
 Thus, if someone else already received credit for the individual, e-filing your return is no longer possible.